ChalmersGU-data-structure-courses/dsabook/src/markdown/06-sequences/04-dynamic-arrays.md

 To solve this problem we have to make the internal array *dynamic* -- meaning that we increase the size of the array when it becomes full.
-(We should also shrink the array to save space whenever it contains too few elements, more about that below in @sec:shrinking-the-internal-array.)
+(We should also shrink the array to save space whenever it contains too few elements, more about that below in @sec:sequences:shrink-array.)

 If you are used to programming in Python or Javascript, you might think that their lists (or "arrays" as they are called in Javascript) are basic and simple objects, but they are not.